Food On Book

 Where did the recipes come from?

-We’re foodies at coronary heart and obsessed with cooking.
-We bonded over loving the same meals blogs and swapping homemade baked items.
-So when the possibility got here to create “Eat to Feed,” it changed into the simplest natural for us to have fun developing recipes that had been full of lactogenic whole foods.
-We agree that meals should be scrumptious, although it is for lactation guide.
+We’re foodies at heart and obsessed with cooking.
+We bonded over loving the same meals, blogs, and swapping homemade baked items.
+So when the opportunity arose to create “Eat to Feed,” it became the simplest thing for us to have fun developing recipes that were full of lactogenic whole foods.
+We agree that meals should be scrumptious, although it is for a lactation guide.

-How do those recipes gain mothers and families?
+How do those recipes benefit mothers and families?

-Each recipe was thoughtfully created to incorporate one or greater galactagogues (milk assisting foods and herbs).
-There are numerous lactation cookie recipes online, but now not plenty of different options for moms to make ingredients to help to breastfeed.
-So we wanted to exchange that with “Eat to Feed,” which no longer most effective advantages a breastfeeding mother by assisting her milk delivery, but it’s also nutritious for the whole family to revel in.
+Each recipe was thoughtfully created to incorporate one or more galactagogues (milk-assisting foods and herbs).
+There are numerous lactation cookie recipes online, but not plenty of different options for moms to make ingredients to help breastfeed.
+So we wanted to exchange that with “Eat to Feed,” which is no longer the most effective advantage for a breastfeeding mother by assisting her milk delivery, but it’s also nutritious for the whole family to revel in.

 How have these recipes benefited you?